Uttaradit province: Symbols

 The provincial seal shows the mondop at the temple Wat Phra Thaen Sila At, in Baan Phra Thaen in the Laplae district.
 The main item of worship in the temple is a laterite block, which is believed to have been used by Buddha to seek enlightenment.
 The mondhop is built upon this block.

 The seal was first designed in 1940, later a garuda as the symbol of Thailand and the name of the province were added.

 The provincial tree is the teak (Tectona grandis).
-The largest teak tree in the world stands in Sak Yai Forest Park (สักใหญ่).
+The largest teak tree in the world stands in Ton Sak Yai National Park (สักใหญ่).
 The tree, estimated to be more than 1,500 years old, is 37 meters high and has a circumference of 9.58 meters at its base.
 Although the upper part of the tree broke off in a storm, the trunk is still alive.
 Discovered in 1927, the giant teak tree is part of the 35 square kilometer park of mixed deciduous forest.
+The edible cyprinid fish Cyclocheilichthys enoplus is the provincial aquatic life.